 When an entry notice is not required

-- if the tenant verbally agrees with the entry, and
+• if the tenant verbally agrees with the entry,

 Disputes about entry

-If issues arise around entry to the property, due to COVID-19 social distancing restrictions, tenants and property managers should speak to one another and attempt to resolve the issue.
-If the dispute cannot be resolved by communicating, the RTA’s general dispute resolution service may be able to help.
+Tenants and property managers/owners should speak to one another and attempt to resolve the issue in the first instance.
+If an agreement can't be reached, the RTA's free, impartial dispute resolution service may be able to help.